Choosing a suitable software development methodology can be challenging.

 Principle 5: Deliver Fast

-While this sounds great in theory, it often leads to problems in practice.
-With this approach, engineers spend a lot of time building complex, monolithic systems with unnecessary features and a backlog of unfixed bugs.
+Often it is believed that meticulous and long-term planning is key to business success.
+But unfortunately, this approach can lead to problems in practice.
+With this method, engineers spend a lot of time building complex, monolithic systems with unnecessary features and a backlog of unfixed bugs.

-That’s why lean engineers build an MVP (minimum viable product) with essential functionality and launch the MVP product to the market as quickly as possible.
+That’s why Lean engineers build an MVP (Minimum Viable Product) with essential functionality and launch the MVP product to the market as quickly as possible.
 User feedback helps the engineers learn and make amendments accordingly.

 Principle 6: Respect for People